3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/Your_Current_Macro_Files.md

 ```
 Cmd+/ on MacOS
 ```
-Now Click `Save` & Exit the file, no need to restart just yet, unless you want to.
+Now click `Save` & exit the file, no need to restart just yet, unless you want to.